gausharma11/jenkins-test/README.md

 4. Click **Install suggested plugins** and let the installation finish.
 5. Click **Continue as admin**.
 6. Click **Start using Jenkins**.
+7. Install the custom plugin for storing the AWS credentials- https://plugins.jenkins.io/aws-credentials/

 ## Creating the Pipeline